New Search

 Internships Facilitated

+The School's internship coordinator monitors each student experience to make sure it meets expectations and stated learning goals.
 Each semester, the School of Journalism hosts an Internship Fair, where recruiters gather in the school’s offices to interview students for internship and job opportunities.
-Students also have the chance to get their resumes reviewed, and a professional photographer is available to take headshots for their resumes.
-Additionally, the internship coordinators actively search for internship opportunities that align with students’ needs on a weekly basis.
+Additionally, the internship coordinator searches for internship opportunities that align with students’ needs and shares these findings on a weekly basis via email.
+Students also have the chance to get their resumes reviewed, receive help with resumes and a professional photographer is available to take headshots for their resumes.

 Experiential and/or Immersion Programs for Credit